This post may contain affiliate links. Please read our disclosure policy.

 Prepare the zucchini

 Grate the zucchini on a standard size box grater or in a food processor fitted with the shredder blade.
-Then, wring out as much moisture as possible.
+Wrap it in a tea towel or paper towels and wring out as much moisture as possible.

 Whisk dry ingredients, blend wet

-Place all the dry ingredients (gluten free flour blend including xanthan gum, baking powder, baking soda, salt, the optional ground cinnamon, and the sugars) in a large mixing bowl, and mix well.
+Whisk all the dry ingredients (gluten free flour blend including xanthan gum, baking powder, baking soda, salt, cinnamon, if using, and sugars) in a large mixing bowl.

 Toss the chocolate chips in a bit of the dry ingredients and set them aside.
 Add half the zucchini to the dry ingredients and mix throughout.

-Blend the rest of the zucchini with the eggs, oil, and vanilla, and mix the puree into the dry ingredients.
+Blend the rest of the zucchini with the eggs, oil, and vanilla, then add the puree into the dry ingredients.

 My Pro Tip